 We are conducting virtual open houses during the application and interview season to provide interested applicants the opportunity to talk with our residents.
 These will be informal sessions where applicants can ask questions and get to know about our program, much like a pre-interview dinner.

-Interviews for the 2020-2021 application season will be held virtually via Zoom.
+Interviews will be held virtually via Zoom.
 You will interview with the Program Director, Associate Program Director, and one Chief Resident.
 You will also have the opportunity to attend one of our daily conferences through Zoom video conferencing.
 There soon will be updated information posted to the website regarding the virtual interview dates.
 You will receive an email in advance of your interview date letting you know the schedule for the day.

 Please contact Genevieve Desloge for further information at email@example.com.